chartjes/blog/source/_posts/2012-03-27-metatesting-understanding-mock-objects.markdown

 }
 {% endcodeblock %}

-So it looks like this class represents 1 "Foo" object in the system.
+So it looks like this class represents one "Foo" object in the system.
 I omitted the constructor as it's not really important to the lesson I'm trying to teach here.
 Let's assume we have a way to generate a Foo object via some sort of mapper.